hayes/pothos/docs/api/schema-builder.md

 Creates a Ref object represent an interface that has not been implemented.
-This can be useful for building certain types of plugins, or when building a modular schema where you don't want to define all types in TypeInfo, or import the actual implementation of each interface type you use.
+This can be useful for building certain types of plugins, or when building a modular schema where you don't want to define all types in SchemaTypes, or import the actual implementation of each interface type you use.

 - `name`: string, name of the type that this ref represents.
 Can be overwritten when implemented.
 - `T`: a type param to define the backing shape for the type that this ref represents